Wobbly moduli of chains, equivariant multiplicities and $\mathrm{U}(n_0,n_1)$-Higgs bundles: Preliminaries and notation

 This is well defined beyond $(0,o)$.
 By the discussion following \cite[Question E]{Hironaka}, a finite number of blowups resolves the morphism (see the discussion following \cite[Prop.
 3.1]{PPvs}), yielding

 where $\widehat{\CC\times C}$ denotes the resulting scheme after a finite number of blowups.
 The exceptional divisor $D=\bigcup \PP^1\subset \widehat{\CC\times C}$ is connected, joining $\Ee=\lim_{\lambda\to 0}j(\lambda, c)$ and $\Ff=\lim_{c\to o}j(0,c)$.
 One of the lines in $D$ thus intersects $\Ee^+$, which is dense and open inside $\ol{\Ee^+}$, and thus by irreducibility, the line must contain a dense open subset of elements in $\Ee^+$.
 These elements are in the nilpotent cone.
 Indeed, by Hartog's theorem, the induced rational Hitchin map $h:\CC\times C\dasharrow B_n$ extends uniquely to the indeterminacy locus.
 By continuity, the image is zero, and so $h(D\cap\M_X)=0$ (cf. the discussion following \cite[Prop.
 3.1]{PPvs}).
 On the other hand, at least one of the lines intersecting $\Ee^+$ must be non constant, as otherwise the divisor would not connect $\Ee$ and $\Ff$.
-This proves the statement. \end{proof} \begin{proposition} Let $\emptyset\neq \Fix^s\subset\Fix$ be the stable locus.
-Then either $\Fix^s$ is fully wobbly or it contains a dense open set of very stable points. \end{proposition} \begin{proof} Consider the downward flow map $\pi: \Fix^+\longrightarrow \Fix$, which is closed and locally of finite type as it is a Zariski locally trivial fibration by half dimensional affine spaces.
-Consider the restriction
+This proves the statement. \end{proof} It follows from \cite{Laumon,HH}, that very stable fixed points of type $((n),d)$ and type $((1,\dots, 1),(d_1,\dots,d_n))$ are either dense or empty in their corresponding components of the nilpotent cone.
+Proposition \ref{prop:vs_are_dense} proves this is always the the case for non singular components. \begin{proposition} Let $\emptyset\neq \Fix^s\subset\Fix$ be the stable locus.
+Then either $\Fix^s$ is fully wobbly or it contains a dense open set of very stable points. \end{proposition} \begin{proof} Consider the downward flow map $\pi: (\Fix^s)^+\longrightarrow \Fix^s$, which is closed and locally of finite type as it is a Zariski locally trivial fibration \cite[Theorem 4.1]{BB} by half dimensional affine spaces \cite[Prop.
+2.10]{HH}.
+Consider the restriction: